Burmese Cat Health Issues & Prevention

 Prevention Strategies

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Burmeses have particular requirements based on their medium size, light shedding level, and genetic predispositions to diabetes and HCM.
+Three variables drive daily care for Burmeses: their medium size, their light shedding level, and their breed-associated risk of diabetes and HCM.

 When to See the Vet